osamaadam/cfgrr/README.md

 At the time of typing this, Jan 2023, `cfgrr` should be able to find all your config files, add them to some kind of directory structure, track them with git, and give you the option to push them to your private git remote, and resore them at will.

+## Disclaimer

+This tool was tested on Linux systems only, though it should also work with MacOS.
+It also confusingly works on Windows too (though I don't recommend using it there).

 ## Installation

 ### Download the binary